jbreizh/ImagePainting/README.md

 * Only Bitmap with 24 bits per pixel (or 8 bits per color) are supported.
 If there is a problem with such a Bitmap, try to save it in bmp3 format.
 * Your Bitmap must be rotate by 90°.
 ImagePainting will display Bitmap line by line from the left to the right.
 Also don't be fool by the render in the webpage, ImagePainting rotate your Bitmap back.
 * The width of your Bitmap has to be the same than the length of your LED strip or your Bitmap will be crop.

+## Picture Pack

+I have put you resize version of the original Bitmap pack from [pixelstick](http://www.thepixelstick.com/index.html).
+This Bitmap pack come originaly at 200px wide and i resize it at 60px and 144px to fit standard LED strip.
+Thanks [pixelstick](http://www.thepixelstick.com/index.html) for this nice Bitmap pack.